10 Things to do in Paris

 Ok, yeah it was a little pricy.
 But OMG SOOO worth it.

-We were blown away.
-The nudity wasn’t distracting from the show as a whole, the costumes were phenomenal, and the stunts (I had no idea there would be stunts) were BREATHTAKING.
+We saw the Feerie show and we were blown away.
+The nudity wasn’t distracting from the show as a whole, the costumes were phenomenal, and the stunts (I had no idea there would be stunts) were BREATHTAKING and anxiety provoking!

 7. The Louvre